FAQs

 What can Pavegen power

-Pavegen is an incredibly efficient technology, capturing over X% of the energy from a step.
+Pavegen’s patented systems produce around 3 joules of energy per footstep or up to 5 watts of power while someone is walking.
 However, when comparing the energy in a step to other forces of nature like solar and wind, as expected, the energy from a single step is small—enough to power a 5W bulb for one second.

 But Pavegen’s return on investment doesn’t come from its electrical output; it comes from its input—humans.
 Our mission is not to replace other energy products but to harness that small, tangible spark of human energy in ingenious ways, from interactive lighting to phone charging.
 By doing so, we help generate a spark of curiosity that ignites a blaze of meaningful action.